Eduardismund/Faculty-work/Second Semester/Object oriented programming/Assignments/README.md

 - **Assignment 10**:
   Graded 10/10.

-For the 2 tests I recieved the following subjects: ZOO and Taxi Simulator.
+For the 3 tests I recieved the following subjects: Tennis Players, Buildings and Equations.

 ## Test Grades